retooth2/xenharmlib/doc/posttonal.rst

   :width: 100%
   :alt: A diagram showing a reflection of a necklace along the 0-6 axis

-If another pitch should serve as the reflection axis it can be provided as an argument:
+If another pitch should serve as the reflection axis, it can be provided as an argument:

 .. testcode::